f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

 Chassis Partition Dashboard
 ---------------------------

 The chassis partition **Dashboard** will provide a visual system summary of the partition and which slots are assigned to it.
 It will also list the total number of vCPUs available for multitenancy and how many are currently in use.
 There is also a tenant overview showing a quick summary of tenant status and basic parameters.
-Lastly it will display **System Summary** stats under the tab of that name..
+Lastly it will display **System Summary** stats under the tab of that name.

 .. image:: images/initial_setup_of_velos_chassis_partitions/image2.png
   :align: center